-High prison populations, overcrowding, poor sanitary conditions in some prisons, mistreatment of inmates, lack of medical staff, and generally unsatisfactory conditions for inmates with physical or mental disabilities remained the main concerns during the year.
+The main concerns for prison conditions included high prison populations, overcrowding, poor sanitary conditions in some prisons, mistreatment of inmates, lack of medical staff, lack of support programs and services inside prisons, and generally unsatisfactory conditions for inmates with physical or mental disabilities.

 Physical Conditions: Prison overcrowding improved but remained a problem.
-Facilities for male prisoners were at almost 101 percent of capacity in the first eight months of the year, a slight decrease from 2019.
-Observers noted the change was due to an increased use of alternative punishments, such as financial penalties and house arrests.
-Several prisons, however, remained at more than 120 percent of capacity.
+On average facilities for prisoners were at almost 95 percent of capacity in the first eight months of the year, a decrease from 2020.
+Observers noted, however, that the lower numbers were mainly caused by delays in criminal proceedings related to the COVID-19 pandemic and more frequent use of alternative sentences.
+Several prisons remained at more than 110 percent of capacity.

-Administration: Public prosecutors are responsible for regular prison visits, which the ombudsperson cited as a useful tool for monitoring conditions.
-The ombudsperson investigated credible allegations of inhuman conditions and made random checks.
+Administration: Specialized public prosecutors are responsible for regular prison visits, which the ombudsman cited as a useful tool for monitoring conditions.
+The ombudsman investigated credible allegations of inhuman conditions and made random checks.

-Independent Monitoring: The government permitted independent monitoring of prison conditions by local and international human rights groups, including the CPT, and by media.
-Monitoring was conducted less regularly in 2020 due to the restrictive measures imposed to prevent the spread of COVID-19.
+Independent Monitoring: The government permitted independent monitoring of prison conditions by local and international human rights groups, including the European Commission’s Committee for the Prevention of Torture and by media.
+Monitoring was conducted less regularly due to restrictive measures imposed to prevent the spread of COVID-19.

 d.
 Arbitrary Arrest or Detention